The Prevalence of Sexually Motivated Actors in Non-Official Clothing-Optional Areas

 Because these locations are rarely supervised or formally regulated, they attract visitors with diverse motivations and varying levels of familiarity with naturist culture.

-This white paper examines whether the absence of governance structures increases the presence of sexually motivated actors and how such dynamics shape the public perception of naturism.
+This paper examines whether the absence of governance structures increases the presence of sexually motivated actors and how such dynamics influence public perception and policy interpretation.

 2. Methodology